Web Host

 processed by the Web Host.
 Click into this section to

-turn the title bar blue and then press F1 for information
+turn the title bar blue and then press F1 for

-about the details you see in this log.
+information about the details you see in this log.

 Status Bar

 The Collect!
-Status Bar displays informative messages that
+Status Bar displays informative messages

-When performing procedures that require Collect! to scan for
+issues.
+When performing procedures that require

-records, the message will say "Scanning for
+Collect! to scan for records, the message will

-matching { record type}."
-The record type being scanned will
+say "Scanning for matching { record type}."
+The

-be displayed in the message, for example, "Scanning for
+message, for example, "Scanning for matching

-matching de_ transactions."
+de_ transactions".
 This will assist in troubleshooting

 areas where the system is slowing down.